chibiboba/JS-202/My Notes/Lesson 1 Notes.md

 `<!DOCTYPE html>`

 - The document type declaration, or `<!DOCTYPE html>`, informs web browsers which version of HTML is being used and is placed at the very beginning of the HTML document.
+- Requirement: It is required at the very beginning of an html file, otherwise the browser won't see the file as a doctype.
 - This is a **Document Type Definition**, aka, **DTD**, or **DOCTYPE**.
-Oficially the DOCTYPE isn't part of HTML; it isn't a tag or element.
+Officially the DOCTYPE isn't part of HTML so it isn't a tag or element.
 It's a message that tells browser what specific markup language to expect -- for example, XML.
 - Because we’ll be using the latest version of HTML, our document type declaration is simply `<!DOCTYPE html>`, which uses HTML5.
 We will use this version the most often unless we're writing for older browsers or an XML or XHTML application.

 Side notes